Frost-group/Frost-group.github.io/_pages/teaching.md

-I delivered a guest lecturer (over Zoom) for Girls Who Machine Learn (GirlsWhoML), organised by Imperial's Women in Physics and Women in Computing society.
+I delivered a guest lecturer (over Zoom) for Girls Who Machine Learn (GirlsWhoML), organised by Imperial's Women in Physics and Women in Computing society, and attended voluntarily by students from across the Imperial faculties.

 I mainly used the provided materials, but added some of the content on the single neuron classifier from the above MRes.
+I also added a couple of Mentimeter based quizzes for active learning.
+I can't share the materials as I don't own sole copyright, but I certainly recommend volunteering if you have the opportunity - it was very interesting and useful to try and deliver content to a different cohort.